InsaneFirebat/sm_practice_hack/releases/README.md

 * Super HUD InfoHUD mode to run multiple modes at once
 * InfoHUD Mode to display a damage counter that resets at Phantoon and Ridley
-* InfoHUD Mode to display Ridley's death grab attempt counter
+* InfoHUD Mode to display Ridley's AI state
 * Room Strat to track Kihunter movement in Kihunter Stairs and Three Musketeers rooms
 * Room Strat to track off-screen nails during Kraid's intro
 * HUD timers update on shinespark crash